dedecop/badreviews/content/posts/rant-Jan2020.md

 When I was in 9th grade my math teacher gave us a couple of lessons about paradoxes.
 <!--more-->

 The twin paradox, the birthday paradox, and the barber one, who took me like 10 years to make it my own.
-On the other hand, one that I managed to understand pretty easily, was the grandfather paradox, which tells the physics that going **back** in time is not really a thing (for proving something about going foward, we still have time).
+On the other hand, one that I managed to understand pretty easily, was the grandfather paradox, which tells the physics that going **back** in time is not really a thing (for proving something about going **foward**, we still have time).
 Suppose you go back  in time where your grandfather was young and strong.
 Imagine you stumble upon him, wandering in the street and surprise him like nothing before.
-Not like Lost Long Familiy, more like **"Put your hands where I can see them"**.
+Not like *Lost Long Familiy*, more like **"Put your hands where I can see them"**.
 And then you take a picture.
 A good one.
 One he's going to remember for all of his life.

 ![](/img/rant.jpg)